 Hasbrook & Hasbrook Law Firm is a personal injury attorney with extensive experience dealing with truck accident cases in Oklahoma City.

-A large truck accident is among the most serious that can occur on the road.
-The rolling mass of large vehicles creates greater potential for accident, destruction, injury, and death.
+A large truck accident is among the most serious on the road.
+The rolling mass of large vehicles creates a greater potential for accident, destruction, injury, and death.
 If you need legal assistance or want to find out more about filing a truck accident lawsuit, call us and get in touch with the team of Oklahoma City truck accident lawyers right away.
 Our consultation is free and confidential.

 The Common Causes Of Truck Accidents In Oklahoma City

-Truck accidents can be purely accidental with no culpable parties, but this is rarely the case.
-After conducting an extensive analysis of city-wide data, Hasbrook & Hasbrook have discovered that most accidents involve instances in which the driver, a trucking company, or a third party such as to blame.
+Truck accidents can be purely accidental with no culpable parties, but this is rarely true.
+After conducting an extensive analysis of city-wide data, Hasbrook & Hasbrook have discovered that most accidents involve instances in which the driver, a trucking company, or a third party is to blame.

 Changing Lane Unsafely

-Our research indicates that a significant number of truck crashes involve unsafe lane changes.
-Data from the Oklahoma Highway Safety Office (OHSO) report that around 8.7 percent of all trucking accidents occurred because the driver changed lane unsafely.
+Our research indicates that many truck crashes involve unsafe lane changes.
+Data from the Oklahoma Highway Safety Office (OHSO) report that around 8.7 percent of all trucking accidents occurred because the driver changed lanes unsafely.

 Failing To Yield – Major Cause of Truck Accidents.

-Furthermore, research reveals that failing to yield is another major cause of truck accidents, responsible for 7.3 percent of all cases in Oklahoma, according to crash report forms.
+Furthermore, according to crash report forms, research reveals that failing to yield is another major cause of truck accidents, responsible for 7.3 percent of all cases in Oklahoma.

 Improper Act Or Movement

 The most common cause of truck accidents is improper acts or movements by the driver.
 Figures from research suggest that this factor contributes to 12.7 percent of truck accidents statewide.

 Speeding reduces the time that semi-truck drivers have to react to hazards and increases the severity of collisions.
-Trucks crash report forms for Oklahoma indicate that speeding contributed to 7.5 percent of all accidents.
+Truck crash report forms for Oklahoma indicate that speeding contributed to 7.5 percent of all accidents.

 Truck drivers can cause injury through inattention – failing to concentrate on the road.
-OHSO data suggest that this factor contributes to a further 7.2 percent of trucks crashes.
+OHSO data suggest that this factor contributes to 7.2 percent of truck crashes.